How Retail Brands Build Loyalty Beyond Price Cuts

 Good retailers know the purchases you make are not always rational when shaping retail customer loyalty.
 Consumers go back to brands that make them feel recognized and valued.

-If customers connect on an emotional level, they won’t shop for price alone.
+If you connect on an emotional level, you won’t shop for price alone.
 Consumer studies back this up.
 Customers who are emotionally connected are worth 3X as much as those who are merely “satisfied,” showing why brand loyalty in retail matters.

 2. Keep the Experience Consistent and Reliable